sunbeam-labs/sbx_krakenhll/README.md

   ```
  4. Fun part

-  Try to play with `krakenhll-extract-reads` to get the classified reads for a taxid 😬
+  Try to play with `krakenhll-extract-reads` to get the classified reads for your favoriate taxid 😬